plone/cookieplone-templates/templates/projects/monorepo/{{ cookiecutter.__folder_name }}/devops/README-GITLAB.md

 ## Runner setup 🛠️

-If you use your own runners, you will need to configure your runners to do "Docker-in-Docker".
-You can read about it in the [GitLab Documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html).
+If you use your own runners, you'll need to configure them to use the "Docker-in-Docker" method to enable Docker commands for your CI/CD jobs.
+You can read about it in the [GitLab Documentation](https://docs.gitlab.com/ci/docker/using_docker_build/#use-docker-in-docker).

 A GitLab runner configuration like this works out of the box.
 Perhaps this is not the most secure setup, but it works.